-&lt;sup>2 Additional information about the Belgian regulatory body and nuclear facilities is available in the 2014 report for the Convention on Nuclear Safety, which was published on the FANC website (http://www.fanc.fgov.be).
+2 Additional information about the Belgian regulatory body and nuclear facilities is available in the 2017 report for the Convention on Nuclear Safety.

 2. Development of the national stress test action plan

 The national action plan was drafted and updated progressively in accordance with the stress tests program, and is still liable to modifications.
 The national action plan was indeed amended several times to take into account the requirements and recommendations resulting from the on-going stress tests and from consultation with several interested parties on a national and international level.